vernjan/ctf-writeups/write-ups/TheCatch2019/03-communications/02-seventh-element/README.md

 seventh_element.dd4    14336  18431    4096   2M Linux filesystem
 seventh_element.dd5    18432  22527    4096   2M Linux filesystem
 seventh_element.dd6    22528  26623    4096   2M Linux filesystem
-seventh_element.dd7    26624  30719    4096   2M Linux filesystem
-seventh_element.dd8    30720  34815    4096   2M Linux filesystem
-seventh_element.dd9    34816  38911    4096   2M Linux filesystem
-seventh_element.dd10   38912  43007    4096   2M Linux filesystem
 ...
 seventh_element.dd128 522240 526335    4096   2M Linux filesystem
 ```

-This flash drive is split into 128 partitions..
-Let's try to mount them.
+The flash drive is split into 128 partitions..
+We need to set up
+[loop devices](https://en.wikipedia.org/wiki/Loop_device) before we can mount them.
 ```
 $ losetup -P -f seventh_element.dd
 ```
 The `-P` option is very useful in this case.
-It _forces the kernel to scan the partition table on a newly created
+It _forces the kernel to scan the partition table on
-loop device_.
-Let's see how that worked out:
+a newly created loop device_.
+No need to count partitions offsets by hand.
 ```
 $ lsblk
 NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT